spcl/pymlir/README.md

 # pyMLIR: Python Interface for the Multi-Level Intermediate Representation

 pyMLIR is a full Python interface to parse, process, and output [MLIR](https://mlir.llvm.org/) files according to the syntax described in the [MLIR documentation](https://github.com/llvm/llvm-project/tree/master/mlir/docs). pyMLIR supports the basic dialects and can be extended with other dialects.
 It uses [Lark](https://github.com/lark-parser/lark) to parse the MLIR syntax, and mirrors the classes into Python classes.
-Custom dialects must implement a `.lark` file.
+Custom dialects can also be implemented with a Python string-format-like syntax, or via direct parsing.

 Note that the tool *does not depend on LLVM or MLIR*.
 It can be installed and invoked directly from Python.